 Refer to the University Layoff plan.

-D. An On-the-Job Injury Renders a Permanent Employee Unable, With Reasonable Accommodation, to Continue to Satisfy the Essential Functions of Their Position
+D. An On-the-Job Injury Renders an Employee Unable, With Reasonable Accommodation, to Continue to Satisfy the Essential Functions of Their Position

 These situations fall under the auspices of the Workers' Compensation policies.
 Critical to this process is the timely filing of an Accident Report.
 Once the injury has been approved as appropriate for Workers' Compensation payment the following procedure is in effect:

 - The designated medical provider will perform or coordinate an assessment of the employee injury.

 - The medical provider will provide the department a diagnosis and prognosis statement, including the physical limitations of the injured employee.

-- Human Resources will perform a skills inventory of the employee.
+- Human Capital Services will perform a skills inventory of the employee.

-- Human Resources will review (with the department) the essential functions of the current position.
+- Human Capital Services will review (with the department) the essential functions of the current position.

 - If the employee can perform the essential functions of the position, with or without reasonable accommodation, the employee will continue in that position and is expected to return to work.
 As the restrictions are adjusted, accommodations will be evaluated until the employee is back to regular duty.

-- If the employee cannot perform the essential functions of that position, but is suited by education and training to perform, with or without reasonable accommodation, the duties of a similarly situated position which is available, the employee will be placed in the available position.
+- If the employee cannot perform the essential functions of that position, but is suited based on education, training, and experience to perform, with or without reasonable accommodation, the duties of a similarly situated position that is vacant, the employee may be placed in the vacant position.

-E. A Disabling Condition Renders a Permanent Employee Unable to Continue Accomplishing the Essential Functions of Their Position
+E. A Disabling Condition Renders an Employee Unable to Continue Accomplishing the Essential Functions of Their Position